 The Group regards its employees and their families, local and national government and its shareholders and suppliers to be the core of the wider stakeholder group.

 Employees and Social responsibilities

 Staff employed by the Group are based primarily in Kazakhstan.
-The Company draws most of its field workers from the Mangistau region where alternative employment opportunities are limited.
-The Company has provided significant financial support to this region for over a decade by way of social payments sometimes delivered in the form of medical or educational facilities for the local population.
+The Group draws most of its field workers from the Mangistau region where alternative employment opportunities are limited.
+The Group has provided significant financial support to this region for over a decade by way of social payments sometimes delivered in the form of medical or educational facilities for the local population.
 At our head office in Almaty we employ further staff, some of whom hold highly skilled positions.